-In this paper, we propose a tri-branch cross-attention architecture for glaucoma referability assessment, incorporating a novel KE-CBAM and a DWM.
-This framework comprises a global branch, a fixed ROI branch, and a DWM-based local branch.
-Specifically, while the global and ROI branches extract holistic semantics and anatomical context, the DWM branch adaptively identifies high-response regions potentially harboring atypical or subtle lesions.
-This approach effectively mitigates the uncertainty and variability inherent in optic disc–cup boundary delineation.
-Furthermore, the KE-CBAM integrates domain-specific pathological priors, derived from the pre-trained RetFound encoder, into the CBAM framework, enabling the network to dynamically modulate attention through the experience of medical expertise.
+We propose a tri-branch cross-attention architecture for glaucoma referability assessment, incorporating a novel KE-CBAM and DWM.
+The framework comprises a global branch extracting holistic semantics, a fixed ROI branch capturing anatomical context, and a DWM-based local branch adaptively identifying high-response regions potentially harboring atypical or subtle lesions.
+This approach effectively mitigates uncertainty and variability in optic disc–cup boundary delineation.
+The KE-CBAM integrates domain-specific pathological priors from the pre-trained RETFound encoder into the CBAM framework, enabling the network to dynamically modulate attention through medical expertise.

 Extensive evaluations across multi-source retinal datasets demonstrate that the proposed model achieves superior classification accuracy, stability, and domain generalization compared to conventional attention-based and multi-branch baselines.
 These results validate the efficacy of synergizing adaptive lesion localization with knowledge-driven attention for enhanced glaucoma screening.

-Future research will focus on extending this framework toward a more generalizable and computationally efficient diagnostic model capable of adapting to large-scale datasets and diverse clinical imaging conditions, thereby facilitating automated glaucoma screening across heterogeneous racial and geographic populations.
+Future research will focus on extending this framework toward a more computationally efficient diagnostic model that adapts to real-world data and diverse clinical imaging conditions, exploring the best clinical practice of human-AI collaboration mode \cite{Wang2026CosteffectivenessHumanAI}, thereby facilitating automated glaucoma screening across heterogeneous racial and geographic populations.